suit-wg/suit-report/draft-ietf-suit-report.md

 For example, attestation evidence typically contains a proof of freshness.

+suit-report-records is a list of 0 or more SUIT Records or system-property-claims.
+Because SUIT Records are only generated on failure, in simple cases this can be an empty list.

-suit-system-properties provides a list of measured or asserted properties of the system that creates the suit report.
+System properties can be extracted from suit-report-records by filtering suit-report-records for maps.
+System Properties are a list of measured or asserted properties of the system that creates the suit report.
 These properties are scoped by component identifier.
 Because this list is expected to be constructed on the fly by a constrained node, component identifiers may appear more than